 Every time my son cried, I used to pick him up, hug him, and then put him back down.
 Of course, he came to expect this, and he’d cry hysterically until he got his middle-of-the-night hug.
 My doctor encouraged me to set boundaries: When the crying began, I’d go into his room so he could feel secure, but then I’d quickly leave without holding or hugging him.

-This approach worked for us, but different forms of sleep learning work for different families.
+This approach worked for us, but different sleep choices work for different families.
 Speak to your health care provider to understand all your options—then choose one that feels right for you and your family, whether it's cosleeping, letting sleep evolve naturally, or doing some form of sleep learning.

 Self-care for tired moms

 Coping with a crying baby that fights sleep is exhausting and frustrating.
 That’s why it’s important to take time for self-care.
-Here are some easy fixes to help you cope:
+Here are some easy fixes to help you cope with sleep deprivation:

 Sleep when baby sleeps: A messy house can wait.
 If your baby naps and you’re exhausted, take the opportunity to squeeze in some shut-eye.
-Your body will thank you!
+Your body will thank you if you use your baby's naps and bedtimes for a little rest!

 Treat yourself to some cute and comfy loungewear: When you’re a mom, you spend lots of time at home.
 Treat yourself to a cute and comfy nursing T-shirt and joggers.